-To serve his country was Eugene Istomin’s obsession for a long time.
-Following Serkin’s advice, he took part in two competitions in order to avoid ruining his career on the battlefields of World War II and won both of them.
+Serving his country was a long-term obsession of Eugene Istomin.
+On Serkin’s advice, he took part in two competitions in order to avoid ruining his career on the battlefields of World War II – and won both of them.
 Serkin expected that these successes would help him to be exempted from military service, or to be assigned to the Morale Division in charge of entertaining the soldiers.
 Istomin had accepted this way of evading the war as an obligation of his destiny as an artist, but it turned out to be useless, since a heart arrhythmia was detected during his physical examination and would have justified an exemption anyway.
 Nevertheless, Istomin continued to feel indebted to his country and to all those who suffered or were killed.
 Adding further to this debt, he was grateful to the country which had welcomed his parents in exile and which had allowed him to become an artist.

 Moreover, Istomin was convinced early on that the battles of the Cold War had to be won not only with guns but also by means of communication, especially in the field of culture.
 It was obvious to him that music, which is by nature a universal language, might play an important part in the international strategies.
-He campaigned for several decades to persuade the American governments to send their best soldiers to the cultural front.
-As for him, he volunteered for any mission the State Department would entrust him with.
+He campaigned for several decades to persuade the American governments to send their best soldiers to the cultural front, and personnally volunteered for any mission the State Department would entrust him with.

 After a trial run in Iceland in February 1956, he accomplished his first long mission between April and June: fifty concerts in Japan, Hong Kong, Manilla, Saigon, Singapore, and Colombo.
 Time Magazine reported on it on August 6, 1956 in a short article entitled Musical Ambassador and sub-titled Paying a Debt: “They’re suspicious of us culturally’, he says, referring to people he met on his ANTA tour of the Far East.
 ‘But at that same time they’re pathetically anxious to hear what we have to offer’.
 In Japan in particular, Istomin found that audiences were attracted by the openness and spontaneity of Western music.”
 The article ended with a question about his schedule and missions: “When he would settle down to a calmer life?
 ‘Not for several more years’, replied Istomin.
 He was booked for concert tours through 1959.
 ‘It’s a duty,’ he said.
 ‘The technical demands of radio, television and the movies and the accumulated knowledge of the European artists have produced a generation of American musicians with superb technical equipment and promising artistry.
 We have an obligation to pass that on to other parts of the world.
 It’s a way of paying back what we’ve borrowed.”